Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

 ## Redfish API

-The Redfish API for Liquid Cooled compute blades is the node's Control resource which is presented by the nC.
+The Redfish API for liquid-cooled compute blades is the node's Control resource which is presented by the nC.
 The Control resource presents the various power management capabilities for the node and any associated accelerator cards.